 With health and well-being jeopardised during exodus, the lives of the most vulnerable can be on the line.
 MSF teams work alongside people on the move at their points of arrival or during the treacherous journeys they undertake.

 IDPs and refugees: in need of assistance and protection

 A large part of our field activities are geared towards internally displaced people (IDPs) and refugees.
-With their numbers tripling over the last three decades, their health needs continue to mount, and are not always met.
+With the number of people who have been forcibly displaced doubling over the last decade, their health needs continue to mount, and are not always met.

 Our roots were put down in the camps set up for Vietnamese, Cambodian, Laotian, Afghan and Ethiopian refugees in the late ‘70s and ‘80s.
 MSF has a long history of assisting and protecting these populations.